 Email and message management

-The Court offers two email subscription services - Daily Court Lists and Practice News.
-When you subscribe to either service, the Court collects your name and email address.
+The Federal Court offers a number of email subscription services - Daily Court Lists, Practice News, Judgments & Events, and Admiralty Arrest Notifications.
+When a user subscribes to these services, the Court collects their name and email address.

 For the management of subscription messages, the Court uses third party providers and may upload to these the names and email addresses of subscribers.
 This information is used by those providers only on behalf of and under the instructions of the Court.